 - They were an operator

 Say something like “I love your blog.
 I’ve learned so much about SaaS sales tactics.
-I would love to have you as our partner guiding us!”
+I would love to have you as our partner guiding us!” in cold outreach emails.

 Call to action